-Consider yourself lucky if you own a new KitchenAid stand mixer (or a refurbished model).
-I used to think they just took up a massive amount of space on the kitchen counter and a hand mixer could do the job just as well.
+[dropcap]C[/dropcap]onsider yourself lucky if you own a new KitchenAid stand mixer (or a refurbished model).
+I used to think this giant kitchen tool just took up a massive amount of space on the kitchen counter and a hand mixer or food processor could do the job just as well.
 Then, I got one and I was completely amazed.
-These things go way beyond just mixing up a batch of chocolate chip cookies.
-You won’t believe the amount of things to make with KitchenAid mixer.
+There are so many stand mixer recipes that go way beyond just mixing up a batch of chocolate chip cookies or a chocolate cake recipe.
+You won't believe the number of things to make with a KitchenAid mixer.

-Using your KitchenAid mixer will make your favorite recipes so much easier.
+Using your stand mixer will make your favorite recipes so much easier.
 Here are just a few ideas to get you started using your new stand mixer.
-But don’t stop with our suggestions – now that you have one, play around with some creative ways to make your favorite foods!
-Just make sure you drop us a line in the comments and let us know how you’re using your stand mixer.
-We want in!
+But don't stop with our suggestions - now that you have one, play around with some creative ways to make your favorite foods and find some new stand mixer recipes!

 1. Easily shred chicken breasts.

-This one really blew my mind the first time I read about it.
-I’ve spent my entire chef’s career hand-shredding chicken – why wasn’t I using the KitchenAid with the paddle attachment?
-All you need to do is flip the switch and the mixer does all the work for you – how easy is that?
+This way to use a stand mixer for my weeknight standby recipe really blew my mind the first time I read about it.
+I've spent my entire chef's career hand-shredding chicken - why wasn't I using the KitchenAid with the paddle attachment?
+All you need to do is flip the switch and the mixer does all the work for you.

-Place your cooked chicken in the bowl of the KitchenAid while they’re still warm.
+Place your cooked chicken in the bowl of the KitchenAid while they're still warm.
 You can use any of the attachments, but I think the paddle attachment works best.
-Turn the mixer on and let it shred away!
-This trick should work with pulled pork or shreddable beef, too.
+Turn the mixer on and let the gadget shred away!
+This trick should work with pulled pork or shredded beef, too.

 2. Make pizza or bread dough.

-I love spending hours kneading bread…but I’m a trained chef, and cooking is all I do!
-Using the KitchenAid stand mixer completely demystifies the process and makes it really easy.
-Each mixer comes with a dough hook attachment that clips in instead of the paddle attachment.
+I love spending hours kneading homemade bread...but I'm a trained chef, and cooking is all I do!
+Using the KitchenAid stand mixer completely demystifies the process and makes it really easy for home cooks.
+Each mixer comes with a dough hook attachment that clips in instead of the paddle attachment, and this will knead for you.
 After you combine your ingredients in the bowl, you just let the stand mixer do all the kneading work for you.
 No more sore wrists!

 For best results, place the dry ingredients in the bowl first and turn the machine on to mix them together.
 Then, drizzle in the wet ingredients in a slow, steady stream until they are fully incorporated.
 Let the dough continue to mix for the prescribed amount of time (usually 10 minutes) and voila - instant bread or pizza dough!